Sign in

 Type/Grade Min.
 Diameter Typical Use Price Range*

-*Delivered log prices (what mills pay at the gate).
+*$/MBF on the Doyle log scale, delivered-to-mill.
+Source: Kentucky Division of Forestry Q3+Q4 2025.
+Stumpage (standing-tree value to landowner) is typically 30–50% lower.
 Emerald Ash Borer (EAB) has significantly reduced Ash supply in many regions, potentially increasing prices for quality logs.

 Frequently Asked Questions About Ash Logs